romainsacchi/carculator/paper.md

 The analysis is done in 72 seconds on a modern laptop.

-Additionally, users can export and share the inventories of the car models as well as the uncertainty data, to reuse them in other LCA tools, such as Brightway2 [@Mutel2017].
+Additionally, users can export and share the inventories of the car models as well as the uncertainty data, to reuse them in other LCA tools such as Brightway2 [@Mutel2017].

 ```python
    # Receive the inventory as a Brightway2 LCIImporter object,